manishborikar92/Song-Recognition-Bot-V2/README.md

 ## 🧪 Testing

-Run the unit tests to ensure the components work as expected:
+Ensure all components are functioning as expected by running:

 ```bash
 python -m unittest discover
 ```

-## 📖 Usage Instructions
+## 📖 How to Use

 1. Start the bot on Telegram by sending `/start`.
-2. Share an Instagram link, YouTube link, video, audio, or voice message with the bot.
+2. Share a link (Instagram or YouTube), video, audio, or voice message with the bot.
-3. Use `/search <song name, artist name>` command to search for a song.
+3. Use `/search <song name - artist name>` to search for a specific song.
 4. The bot will:
-   - Download the video from link.
+   - Download the video.
-   - Send video to user.
+   - Extract audio.
-   - Identify the song and share it with details.
+   - Identify the song and share it along with its details.

 ---